Unable to open or read a PDF file

 No PDF reader installed

-Before following any of the below steps, make sure a PDF reader installed on the computer is working.
+Before following any of the steps below, make sure a PDF reader installed on the computer is working.
 Click the Adobe PDF icon to the right, which should open an example PDF in a new window.
 If this example file opens successfully, the computer does not have issues with the reader.

 If this does not work, consider an alternative free PDF reader and online readers that open PDF files without having to install any programs on your computer.